 Go sailing on Gippsland Lakes.
 Explore Ninety Mile Beach, spectacular national parks, and tiny towns.

-Feed your stomach with local produce, visits to cellar doors, and distillers.
+Feed your stomach with local produce, visit cellar doors, and distillers.
 Feed your soul with the many local galleries and studios.

 State Highlights